GioveGiuseppe/Mixed-Federated-Learning/README.md

 *Note: The horizontal group is not fully tested*

+## Files
+Frameworks Folder.| Holds wrapped frameworks.
+Its what executes the real FL processes.
+Partition Folder.| Used to create multiple partitions of a data set.
+src Folder| pyvertical source code.

+comm prot.py| Code for the implementation of a Server-client system to exchange files.
+Config.json| Configuration file for the mixed process.
+fl_multiprocess.py| MAIN.
+Contain the logic for the execution and coordination of the mixed fl process.
+loadDataset.py| Utility library to create a custom dataset usable by flwr and pyvertical from raw data and images.
+myguy/new gui.py| Old Gui for the node management.
+wrapper2.py| Wrapper of the frameworks.
+Also hold the conversion functions between pyvertical and flower.

 ## Configuration file.

-  "data_path": path to the data to use (same for all the nodes), "labels_path": path to the data related labels (same for all the nodes), "data_num": number of data to use for training, "test_num": number of data to use for testing, "num_clients": total number of clients nodes, "mixed_rounds": number of rounds of the mixed process, "rounds": number of round of the vertical and horizontal fl processes,
+  "data_path": path to the data to use (same for all the nodes),
+  "labels_path": path to the data related labels (same for all the nodes),
+  "data_num": number of data to use for training,
+  "test_num": number of data to use for testing,
+  "num_clients": total number of clients nodes,
+  "mixed_rounds": number of rounds of the mixed process,
+  "rounds": number of round of the vertical and horizontal fl processes,

   Data related to the machine learning process.
-Change it based on the used dataset "sizeX": 28,
+Change it based on the used dataset
+  "sizeX": 28,
   "sizeY": 28,
   "batch_size": 128,
   "learning_rate": 0.003,

   "nodes" : ["put the ipv4 addresses of your nodes heres"]